jlevy/og-equity-compensation/README.md

 The **current scope** of this Guide is:

 - Equity compensation in [**C corporations**](#what-is-a-company) in the **United States**.
-- Compensation for most employees in [private companies](#public-and-private-companies), from startups through larger private corporations.
+- Compensation for most employees, advisors, and independent contractors in [private companies](#public-and-private-companies), from startups through larger private corporations.
 - Limited coverage of equity compensation in public companies.

 Topics **not yet covered**: